shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 ```

 ## Usage
-Once the package is install, the commands can be run directly from the terminal.
+Once the package is installed, the commands can be run directly from the terminal.
 Here is the description of the two commands available.

 ### analytical_cases